667bdrm/sofiactl/README.md

 ProbeCommand | !!!
 DANGER !!!
 Execute custom protocol command (2 byte message id) specified by --co parameter, response will be decoded from json
 ProbeCommandRaw | !!!
 DANGER !!!
 Execute custom protocol command (2 byte message id) specified by --co parameter, response will be dumped as-is to file
-EncryptionInfo | Get encryption public key and alogrithm info on some devices
+EncryptionInfo | Get encryption public key and alogrithm info on some devices OPTelnetControl | Control telnet functionality (not tested!).
+Options: TelnetEnable, TelnetDisEnable - !!!DANGER!!! there are info that TelnetDisEnable disable telnet forever if succeed.

 parameters: